AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     -   AliPlayer
     -   AliListPlayer
-    AliListPlayer and AliPlayer provide the same features, except that AliListPlayer provides the list playback feature.
-To use the list playback feature, create an AliListPlayer object.
-Example:
+    AliListPlayer and AliPlayer provide the same features, except that AliListPlayer provides the list playback feature.```` To use the list playback feature, create an AliListPlayer object.`` Sample code:

     ```
     AliListPlayer aliyunListPlayer;